 Member Recognition Program

 Through its Member Recognition Program, the WASB recognizes board members who are committed to professional development.
-Board members earn points for attending WASB and NSBA events and participating in specific activities.
+Board members earn points for attending WASB events and participating in specific activities.
 After earning a designated number of points, board members are awarded an Achievement Level and publicly recognized at that member’s WASB Fall Regional Meeting.

 Recognizing Member Recognition Award Recipients